emarques3/frontend-challenge/INTRODUCTION.md

 It's a place for more pure HTML/JSX code, such as the main `PageWrapper`, which uses the `Footer`, `Header`, ensuring the main website's visual structure is properly set.

 It also contains generic reusable components, such as `Loading`, `Title`, so on and so forth.

+### Accessibility

+I didn't do anything specific (set aria labels and other things), so I just ensured the user can navigate with the keyboard.